Sfyy/google-homepage/README.md

-This is my first project "Google Homepage", designed with basic HTML and CSS!
+This is my first project "Google Homepage Clone", designed with basic HTML and CSS!